janboddez/indieweb-custom-post-types/README.md

 ## Filters!
 Filter hooks allow you to completely modify or undo (part of) this plugin's behavior.

 _Side note, but an important one: none of this applies to "long-form" content (or replies, or anything), especially when it **wasn't** posted through Micropub!
-That is, **actual** WordPress posts (Articles, in IndieWeb jargon) that happen to contain, e.g., a backlink with a `u-bookmark-of` class aren't at all affected by this plugin in the first place.
-They'll show up in your Article feeds, and Microformats parsers will consider them a bookmark, like they should._
+That is, **actual** WordPress posts (Articles, in IndieWeb jargon) that happen to contain, e.g., a backlink with a `u-bookmark-of` class aren't at all affected by this plugin.
+They'll show up in your Article feeds, and Microformats parsers will consider them a bookmark, [like they should](https://www.w3.org/TR/post-type-discovery/)._

+From that last link (emphasis mine):
+> Post Type Discovery specifies algorithms for determining the type of a post by what properties it has and potentially what value(s) they have, which _helps avoid the need for explicit post types_ that are being abandoned by modern post creation UIs.

+You shouldn't have to explicitly assign a certain taxonomy (or post type) for a post to "double" as a reply, bookmark, or what not.
+The Article–Note distinction (i.e., title vs. no title), though, can be quite useful (I find).

 ### Autogenerate (and hide) bookmark titles
 Short-form content is often titleless.
 This plugin, however, autogenerates Note (and Like) titles that greatly simplify browsing WP Admin.